 Questions to Ask a Potential Psychiatrist

 If you are considering working with an online psychiatrist you may be wondering what questions you could ask ahead of time before you take this big step.
-After all, psychotherapy is not something that you enter into without careful consideration.
+After all, psychotherapy, even online therapy, is not something that you enter into without careful consideration.

 The following questions should provide you with the answers that you need to get things in motion: